kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 * Reader and Contributor Roles for above mentioned Service Principal
 * One Storage Account for flow logs per requested Resource Group
 * One Flow log per NSG across all requested Resource Groups
-* Registers flow in Kentik platform per requested Resource Group according to [Kentik documentation](https://kb.kentik.com/v0/Bd08.htm#Bd08-Azure_Logging_Setup_Overview).
+* Registers flow in Kentik platform per requested Resource Group

 All created resources are tagged with:
 `app = "kentik_flow_log_exporter"`